JanWilczek/wolf-sound-blog/_posts/podcast/2025-11-30-kurt-werner.md

 - Neutron
 - Trash

-If, however, you start peeking into the research of modeling analog audio effects in plugins, you stumble across his name right away.
+If you start peeking into the research of modeling analog audio effects in plugins, you stumble across his name right away.

 I consider him not only brilliant, but also insanely productive.
 Definitely a role model for me!

 In the research world, he's mostly known for his work on **Wave Digital Filters (WDFs)**.
-It's a technique for creating a mathematical model of a circuit that once done is easy to implement (provided you use a WDF library).
+It's a technique for creating a mathematical model of an analog circuit that once done is easy to implement (provided you use a WDF library).

+WDFs are great for modeling analog audio effects to put them inside plugins.

 But as a true researcher, Kurt is involved many other audio subfields that we discuss in the podcast!